OmenApps/PolyglotMarkdown/README.md

 The *PolyglotMarkdown* format is ideal for creating documents that need to be accessible in multiple languages, such as documentation, knowledge bases, and other multilingual content.

+## Why Would I Use This Instead of Separate Files for Each Language?

+Imagine you have 100 articles in your knowledgebase, and right now you’re managing them in two languages.
+With separate Markdown files per language, that’s already 200 files to manage!
+As your business grows and you start adding more languages — 5 or even 10 — those 200 files will balloon into 500 or 1000.
+Painful!

+But PolyglotMarkdown might be just what you're looking for.
+Instead of trying to keep every language version of your articles consistenty worded and consistently formatted across a bunch of files, PolyglotMarkdown lets you manage everything in one tidy package.
+Want to add a new section to an article?
+You can do it in one place, and it’s there for every language.
+Need to delete something?
+One and done.
+No need to open a dozen files just to make the same small change for all the languages you support.

+But PolyglotMarkdown isn’t all-or-nothing.
+If you already have separate files for each language and that works for you, great!
+You can combine them into a PolyglotMarkdown document using [transclusion](README.md#5-transclusion-including-external-content) and enjoy the benefits without tossing your existing workflow out the window.
+It’s flexible.

+So, if you’re looking to keep your sanity as your content grows and the number of language you support increases, PolyglotMarkdown is worth considering.
+It’s like having one file to rule them all, making your work smoother, faster, and a less stressful.
+And who doesn’t want that?

 ## Key Features

 ### 1. Metadata Section